Mandrew0822/GCTU---Genetic-code-translation-utility/README.md

   * cd GCTU-master
   * sudo sh install.sh

- When using GCTU you have to put the string of nucleotides in one long strand instead of spacing it out into codons, hope you enjoy using GTCU!
+ When using GCTU you have to put the string of nucleotides in one long strand instead of spacing it out into codons, hope you enjoy using GCTU!

  [![gctu.png](https://i.postimg.cc/yY4gc7ww/gctu.png)](https://postimg.cc/hhstqR4r)